pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 For the original variant of `StringDtype` using `pd.NA`, currently the default storage is `"python"` (the object-dtype based implementation).
-Also for this variant, it is proposed follow the same logic for determining the default storage, i.e. the default to `"pyarrow"` if available, and otherwise fall back to `"python"`.
+Also for this variant, it is proposed to follow the same logic for determining the default storage, i.e. default to `"pyarrow"` if available, and otherwise fall back to `"python"`.

 ### Naming